 This additional load works to stimulate osteoblast cells, which strengthens our bone mass, increasing bone material in acknowledgment of the loads being placed on our body.
 In a nutshell, our bones become denser and stronger so they can handle the additional weight.

 According to numerous studies, running with a weight vest can heighten the heart rate, which increases cardiovascular health.
 How?
 By tricking our body into working harder than it normally would.
 The extra pounds carried when running with a weight vest thrusts our weight forwards, heightening the intensity we exercise and increasing our lungs and heart efficiency as a whole.

 Providing your fitness levels allow your body to indulge in consistent cardio exercise, investing in a weighted vest is a great way to improve your cardiovascular conditioning in both aerobic and strength training activities.
 Carrying this additional extra weight during exercise necessitates additional oxygen and strength, all whilst depleting our energy stores.
 The more weight used, the more our muscles need to adapt.

 When it comes to losing weight quickly and efficiently, if you're an avid runner, a weight vest is your go-to tool!
 Wearing this device when training makes us work harder, and ultimately, helps us to burn more calories.
 But that's not all!
 Running with a weight vest can trick our bodies into feeling fuller due to heightened bone mass.
 When an individual's weight increases suddenly, our bones attempt to restore our body's equilibrium in response to this change.
 This has the benefit of reducing our appetite.

-As with all exercise equipment, it’s important to know how to use a weight vest before attempting to take it for a spin.
-If you fail to understand how this training tool works, or use a weight vest that is too heavy for your frame, this could cause injury.
+As with all exercise equipment, it's important to know how to use a weight vest before attempting to take it for a spin.
+If you fail to understand how this training tool works, or use a weight vest that is too heavy for your frame, this could increase in injury risk.